micahwoods/micahwoods.github.io/_posts/2018-01-13-asked-to-give-seminar-about-mlsn.md

 This inquiry came to my inbox:

-> "I've been asked to give a seminar on MLSN guidelines for the [].
+> "I've been asked to give a seminar on MLSN guidelines for the [ ].
 I intend to keep the explanation fairly simple.
-Are there any frequently asked questions that you have encountered that I could use in my presentations to help me make sure I'm explaining it clear enough.
-I am making it clear at the beginning and end of the 45 min seminar that I am only relaying the research that you and Dr. Stowell and Dr. Gelernter have conducted.
-On a side note...I have been teaching this method of soil fertility interpretations for two years to my [] turf students and I can't quite understand the resistance I get from superintendents.... any thoughts on that?"
+Are there any frequently asked questions that you have encountered that I could use in my presentations to help me make sure I'm explaining it clear enough ...
+On a side note...I have been teaching this method of soil fertility interpretations for two years to my [ ] turf students and I can't quite understand the resistance I get from superintendents.... any thoughts on that?"

 This was my response.